synthet-ic/kfl/repr/README.md

     EndText,
 }

+/// A word boundary assertion, which may or may not be Unicode aware.
+A
+/// word boundary assertion match always has zero length.
 /// The high-level intermediate representation for a word-boundary assertion.
 ///
 /// A matching word boundary assertion is always zero-length.